 The Conference Board welcomes feedback about the delivery of our services to people with disabilities.
 Feedback can be made in person, by telephone, in writing or by email.
-All feedback will be directed to either Steven Lugtigheid, Director, e-Marketing and Customer Service, or Barb Hogberg, Executive Director, Human Resources.
+All feedback will be directed to either Jason Moodie, Director, e-Marketing and Customer Service, or Barb Hogberg, Vice President, Human Resources and Facilities.

 We will investigate and respond to all such feedback in a timely, thorough and objective manner.
 The following actions will be taken to respond:

 - The feedback will be directed to the appropriate person for action

 - The feedback will be assessed for appropriate action (Note: the customer service standard does not require a response to be provided for all feedback)